Understanding the Vasectomy Procedure: Safe and Effective Birth Control

 Are you considering a vasectomy as a permanent form of birth control?
 A vasectomy is a simple and safe procedure that is highly effective in preventing pregnancy.
 It is a permanent male sterilization procedure performed to prevent the sperm from reaching the semen.
 This procedure is a great option for couples who have decided they are done having children and are looking for a reliable method of contraception.
-With a vasectomy, you can take control of your own reproductive health, and enjoy a more relaxed lifestyle.
+With a vasectomy, you can take control of your own reproductive HEALTH AND enjoy a more relaxed lifestyle.
 Please keep reading for details on the following topics:

 Things that will not be affected by a vasectomy